Carreau/phd-dissertation/parts/cells.rst

 The rate constant of elongation of actin have been determined to also depend of whether the monomer was bound to ADP or ATP :cite:`Pollard1986`.
-We should now consider the fact that ATP-bound actin will hydrolyse to ADP-Pi then release the inorganic phosphate, and thus with a rate that also depend on whether the monomer is part of a filament or in solution.
+We should now consider the fact that ATP-bound actin will hydrolyse to ADP-Pi then release the inorganic phosphate, and thus with a rate which also depend on whether the monomer is part of a filament or in solution.
+With the hydrolysis of ATP-bound actin into ADP bound actin in the filament, this lead to an imbalance of actin (de)-polymerisation on both ends, which leads to actin filament preferably growing on the barbed end and preferably shrinking from the pointed end.

-It should be noted that the in stationary state the length of each actin filaments statistically constant because the speed of polymerisation on the barbed end is compensated by the de-polymerisation on the pointed end.
-The filament is hence in a treadmilling state.
-If we follow a single actin monomer bound to an ATP molecule, it will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it ATP into ADP before detecting from the filament on the pointed end.
+This will lead to a phenomenon known ad treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
+During this process the filament will grow / shrink until it reaches the stationary state where its length would stay constant but the treadmilling continues.

+Treadmilling require an imbalance in the global rate constant on the barbed and pointed end and an energy source, in the case of actin this is provided by the hydrolysis of ATP into ADP+Pi before releasing the inorganic phosphate, without whom treadmilling would not occurs.

+Practically this can be approximated by having only ATP monomers at the barbed end of actin filament wile pointed end is constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
+The barbed end have a higher critical concentration.
+The growth speed of the filament depend on both end depends on the monomer concentration in solution and in between the critical concentration of both ends exist a concentration at which the polymerisation on (+) exactly compensate the depolymerisation on (-).

 .. todo::